Extracting the gamma-ray source-count distribution below the Fermi-LAT detection limit with deep learning: Neural network architecture and training

 In a subsequent analysis \cite{heteroscedastic-error} it has been shown how to estimate the first and second momenta (mean and variance) of the posterior distribution, under the assumption of a Gaussian likelihood of unknown variance.
 In particular \cite{heteroscedastic-error} shows how to define a neural network capable of determining the appropriate variances of such a multivariate Gaussian.
 In our case, training a neural network with such an approach is advantageous, as the neural network will learn to weight less the component of the measurement at low fluxes, which we expect to be more uncertain, which helps in obtaining stable measurements for the test dataset.

 Following \cite{heteroscedastic-error} we define the heteroscedastic Gaussian negative log-likelihood:

 where we compare the true $\dnds$ and $\fiso$ (transformed as discussed in Section \ref{sec:preprocessing}) used to generate the simulated map with the prediction of the neural network, and thus $N=20+1$.
 For the training of the neural network, we omit the last term of Eq. (\ref{costfunc}) which is an irrelevant constant.
 Regarding the errors, since the first term in Eq. (\ref{costfunc}) is a decreasing function of the $\sigma_i$ while the second is increasing, this ensures that there will be a minimum which will provide the optimal estimate for the $\sigma_i$ themselves.

+In principle, the above cost function can easily be generalized to account for the covariance among the different bins and $F_{\rm iso}$.
+In practice, however, this implies estimating also the off-diagonal terms of a $21 \times 21$ symmetric matrix.
+Such matrix has to be inferred autonomously from data without any supervision, making the problem very challenging to optimise in this form.
+We thus refrain from attempting estimating the covariance.
+For CNN applications where the covariance between a set of parameters has been estimated, see e.g. Ref. \cite{Mishra-Sharma:2021oxe, List:2020mzd}.